 Social networks are the element to expose the sport because the biggest challenge for us as for Germany, Sweden, etc ... is that no one knows what the padel.
 The fastest way to connect people and let people know what the padel is is through social media.
 The #PadelYES campaign has been a great success so far.

-The interview with Jamie Murray (note: brother of Andy Murray, player of double winner of the Davis Cup with England and the Open of Australia) has already had more 10.000 views.
-How can you have an audience like this outside of social media?
+The interview with Jamie Murray (Editor's note: brother of Andy Murray, player of double winner of the Davis Cup with England and the Australian Open) has already had more than 10.000 views.
+How can you get an audience like this outside of social media.
 Twitter and Facebook are the means to disseminate information.

 * Padel is not recognized today as a sport in your country.